About the college

 Library and IT services

 Graduates have access to a lending library and, for law students, a separate law library.
-St John's is currently building a new library and study centre which are scheduled to open at the end of 2017.
+St John's is currently building a new library and study centre.

-There are numerous computer rooms within the college, including one which is for use by graduate students only, located in the MCR.
+There are resource rooms within the college, including one which is for use by graduate students only, located in the MCR, which can be used for study.
 Most student rooms have network connections.

 Sport, music and college facilities